Optmze/project_SQLY/README.md

 # SQLY
-SQLY is a single file script to gather basic statistics and correlation of data in MySQL Databases.
+SQLY is a very simple project that aims to provide a single file script to gather basic statistics and correlation of data in MySQL Databases.
-On the basis of given user inputs,it can gather:
+On the basis of given user inputs,it can gather mainly 2 things:
 1. **Basic Statistics**: Mean,Median,Mode,SD,Skewness/Kurtosis and Quartile Deviation
 2. **Correlation**: Correlation between chosen attributes of the relation <br>